cheminfo/eln-docs/docs/20_samples/10_sample-edition/overview/README.md

 :::

 When you want to print your report, you can select different format proposed in the `select an alternative template` tab.
 The view of the report is automatically updated.
+The produced report will contain a barcode that represents the specific sample.